-The unauthorized practice of medicine is a crime in California.1
+The unauthorized practice of medicine (without a valid license) is a crime in California.1

 Specifically, California law—Business & Professions Code 2052—prohibits the following activities if they are undertaken without a valid professional license: